JoeyRagheb/Thesis/README.md

 ![50ms_gif](https://user-images.githubusercontent.com/101679327/230475797-41716c4f-bc39-47c9-8a65-a1c926ec98d9.gif)

-### Run a DIFFNet and object detection predictions
+## Run a DIFFNet and object detection predictions

-In order to run a DIFFNet prediction, run test_sample.py file in the DIFFNet folder.
+In order to run a DIFFNet prediction, run:
+>test_sample.py

+file in the DIFFNet folder.
 The following configuration must be added to the IDE to run the file correctly: --image_path assets/.png --model_folder models/ --model_name diffnet_640x192/.
 The model can be adjusted based off the resolution needed by adjusting the configuration name by replacing diffnet_640x192 with diffnet_1024x320 for a better resolution.

 Dependencies and versions used for this implementation:
 •	Python      = 3.8.6
 •	Pytorch     = 0.4.1
 •	Torchvision = 0.2.1

-Model Maker object detection can be viewed under the Colab Notebooks with each strategy starting in the name of the notebook from 1 through 7.
+>Model Maker object detection can be viewed under the Colab Notebooks folder with each strategy starting in the name of the notebook from 1 through 7.